 Lunch was served between the dives.
 At Koh Tao we had lunch at Mango Bay, a very beautiful beach so you can dine in gorgeous surroundings.
 At Sail Rock you will have lunch after the second dive on the beach in Koh Pha Ngan.
 It is like a virgin beach with no buildings or resorts in the area, only the beach and coconut trees - perfect.

 I stayed at The Island Resort and Spa which is located in the Chaweng Beach area of Koh Samui.
 The hotel is directly on the beach and it's very easy to go out for night life.
 The great thing about this hotel is the unique bungalow in the middle of some big trees which you will find very peaceful.
 You'll hardly find anything like this in other places as most of the hotels around Chaweng are big buildings.
 So if you feel like going back to nature, this hotel is your choice.
-Visit Agoda for more Koh Samui accommodation choices.
+Visit hotelscombined.com for more.

 I flew into Koh Samui from Phuket with Bangkok Airways.
 Samui Airport is a beautiful work of art and means you start enjoying yourself as soon as you step from the plane.
 I got a taxi to my hotel - nice and easy and the way out was similarly simple and hassle-free.